crcovar/Yage/README.markdown

 Client
 ------
 This is a multiplayer mode designed to place the workload on a single machine.
 Once a player on the server enters a game you can start the client program and join in.
+At this time only four clients are able to connect to the server.

 RemoteViewer
 ------------